Share On

 Adhere To A Quarantine Policy

-It is imperative that you implement quarantine protocols to prevent possible disease spread between the new resident and others.
+While the specifics of what each new arrival needs in terms of things like diet or housing may vary, one universal truth is that all new arrivals must be quarantined to prevent possible disease spread between the new resident and others.
 Quarantine is critical for all new residents of any species, even if they appear healthy and even if you know exactly where the individual came from!
-Quarantine procedures protect the rest of your residents (and the humans that care for them) from infectious diseases that may not be producing clinical signs in a healthy-looking arrival – an entire herd or flock could be easily infected, and possibly even killed, by certain infectious diseases.
+Quarantine procedures protect the rest of your residents (and the humans who care for them) from infectious diseases that may not be producing clinical signs in a healthy-looking arrival – an entire herd could be easily infected and possibly even killed by certain infectious diseases.
 You can read more about quarantine protocols here.

 Enrichment Can Help!